dyp6/Technical-Test-Sorcero/README.md

 * Huggingface transformers: https://huggingface.co/models
 * Huggingface dataset HEALTH_FACT: https://huggingface.co/datasets/health_fact

+# Repository Structure and Code Execution
+### Repository
+I broke the repository into a Code and a Data directory because it is and easy way to organize files at first, though I will likely reorganize it.
+The Code directory has all of the scripts that I used and made to run the text-classification models and extract the resulting accuracies.
+The Data directory is just two folders, one with the Raw .tsv files and the other has cleaned .csv files that were used as input for the models.

+### Code Execution
+The fine-tuned model files that were saved after training on the dataset were too large to be saved in a GitHub repository, so there is no way to just run the prediction on the test file.
+The overall instructions for using the run_text_classification.py script, that executes the models, is about the same as at this link https://github.com/huggingface/transformers/tree/master/examples/tensorflow/text-classification.
+However, the arguments for the input files are "--train_file claimLabel_train.csv", "--validation_file claimLabel_dev.csv", "--test_file claimLabel_test.csv", and "--output_dir output_files/<model_name>" (this directory needed to be outside of the Git Repository, so the models weren't saved inside it).
+The other argument, not discussed at that link, that I put in the "python run_text_classification.py " command was "--num_training_epochs 4"

+The ManualTextClassification.py file is not complete yet, but that is the script that I plan to use to run the XLNet and T5 models later on and use the same style as the run_text_classification.py example script I used above.
 # Results and Discussion
 ### Overview
 Based on the reading I did about transformer models and text-classification, I found six transformers on huggingface.co/models that I wanted to test on this task.
 Those models were